-FISCAL IMPACTS
+FISCAL IMPACTS:

-There is no direct fiscal impact from introducing and recommending adoption of the proposed Ordinance.
-Funding for Planning and Environmental Review staff time to prepare the proposed Ordinance is included in the adopted FY 2021-22 Budget under Program 4300 of the Advance Planning Division.
+The existing contract with KMA has a not-to-exceed amount of \$150,000.00.
+Account #324-40-4300-51200 reflects the \$160,000.00 SB 2 grant funds and has adequate balance in Fiscal Year 2020-2021 to fund the entirety of the proposed contract agreement.
+Further, there is no direct fiscal impact from introducing and recommending adoption of the proposed Ordinance.
+Funding for Planning and Environmental Review staff time to prepare the proposed staff report and Title 17 Ordinance Amendment, as the staff time was included in the adopted FY 2020-21 Budget under Program 4300 of the Advance Planning Division.